Augustoni/wiki-score/README.md

 ### How is an article selected ?

 Let's imagine you are interested in "Wikipedia culture".
 The code will go through all the articles of the wikipedia "free search" making a first selection.
 To specify this corpus, a word of interest should be added, for example "Wikipedia".
-Within the free search articles, this will only select the articles containing the keyword in their title or one of their subtitles.
+Within the free search articles, this will only select the articles containing the keyword in their title or the title of a section, subsection or subsubsection
 The final list is making the corpus.

 ### Which information are scraped ?